emqx/emqx-docs/en_US/gateway/exproto.md

 ## Enable ExProto Gateway

 From EMQX 5.0, ExProto gateway can be configured and enabled through the Dashboard, HTTP API, or configuration file `emqx.conf`.
-This section demonstrates how to enable ExProto gateway via Dashboard.
+This section demonstrates how to enable ExProto gateway via Dashboard and REST API.

 On EMQX Dashboard, click **Management** -> **Gateways** from the left navigation menu.
 On the **Gateways** page, all supported gateways are listed.
 Locate **ExProto** and click **Setup** in the **Actions** column.
 Then, you will be directed to the **Initialize ExProto** page.